hide a term from the rewriter

 as hypotheses to the specified goal.
 See lemma-instance.
 Note

-makes the given instances available as ordinary hypotheses
+that :use makes the given instances available as ordinary hypotheses

 of the formula to be proved.
-The :instance
+The :instance form of a lemma-instance

 permits you to instantiate the free variables of previously proved